Big Red Book

 Tanni GREY MBE (1969-)

-THIS IS YOUR LIFE - Tanni Grey, wheelchair athlete, was surprised by Michael Aspel following the recording of the BBC television programme A Question Of Sport at the BBC Television Centre in London.
+THIS IS YOUR LIFE - Tanni Grey, wheelchair athlete, was surprised by Michael Aspel while recording the BBC television programme A Question Of Sport at the BBC Television Centre in London.

-Tanni, who was born in Cardiff, has spina bifida, which impaired her ability to walk as she grew.
+Tanni was born in Cardiff with spina bifida, which impaired her ability to walk as she grew.
 She eventually lost the use of her legs and had to use a wheelchair from the age of 17.
 Her Paralympic career began in the 100m race at the Junior National Games for Wales in 1984.

 After studying politics at Loughborough University, she joined Team GB at the 1988 Paralympics in Seoul, where she won a Bronze medal and set a new British record for the 400m race.
-She won one silver and four gold medals at the 1992 Barcelona Paralympics and three silver and one gold medals at the 1996 Atlanta Games.
-In 1992, she won the wheelchair race at the London Marathon.
+She won one silver and four gold medals at the 1992 Barcelona Paralympics and one gold and three silver medals at the 1996 Atlanta Paralympics.
+In addition, she won the wheelchair race at the London Marathon in 1992.

 "Oh my god - I don't believe this!
 I know everybody says that - but I really don't believe this!"